SAM: Self-supervised Learning of Pixel-wise Anatomical Embeddings in Radiological Images: Method

 \subsection{Coarse-to-Fine Network Architecture}

-To learn universal anatomical embeddings, on the one hand, SAM needs to memorize the 3D contextual appearance of numerous body parts so as to generate globally distinguishable embeddings.
+As shown in \Fig{training}, in training, we first take an unlabeled CT volume $ V $, then crop two 3D patches with random location and size, and resize them to the same shape, namely $ x,x' \in \mathbb{R}^{d\times h\times w} $.
+The patches are sent to a fully-convolutional network to extract pixel-wise embeddings.
+To learn universal anatomical embeddings, on the one hand, SAM needs to memorize the 3D contextual appearance of each body part so its embedding is distinguishable from all other body parts.
 On the other hand, it needs to encode local information to differentiate adjacent structures with similar appearance for accurate localization.
-To get the best of both worlds, we propose a coarse-to-fine structure that predicts a global embedding and a local one for each pixel.
+To get the best of both worlds, we propose a coarse-to-fine architecture that predicts a global embedding and a local one for each pixel.
 A lightweight 3D ResNet-18~\cite{He2016resnet} is adopted as backbone with a feature pyramid network (FPN)~\cite{Lin2016Pyramid} to fuse multi-scale features.
-The ResNet-18 is initialized with ImageNet pretrained weights using the inflated 3D technique~\cite{Carreira2017I3D}.
-The 4D global embedding tensor $ \FtMap^g $ and the local one $ \FtMap^l $ are both generated from the FPN features using separate $ 3\times3\times3 $ convolutions and L2 normalization layers. $ \FtMap^g $ is from the coarsest FPN level with larger strides and more abstract features, while $ \FtMap^l $ is from the finest FPN level with smaller strides and detailed features.
+The ResNet-18 is initialized with ImageNet pretrained weights using the inflated 3D (I3D) technique\footnote{Suppose a pretrained 2D filter is $ s\times s $ in size, I3D essentially repeats it in the $ z $-dimension $ d $ times to obtain an 3D filter of $ s\times s\times d $, and then rescales the 3D filter by dividing by $ d $.}~\cite{Carreira2017I3D}.
+The 4D global embedding tensor $ \FtMap^g $ and the local one $ \FtMap^l $ are both generated from the FPN features using separate $ 3\times3\times3 $ convolutions and L2 normalization layers. $ \FtMap^g $ is from the coarsest FPN level with a larger stride and more abstract features, while $ \FtMap^l $ is from the finest FPN level with a smaller stride and detailed features.
 Specifically, we cut the connection between the coarsest FPN feature and its upper level to make $ \FtMap^g $ and $ \FtMap^l $ more independent, see \Fig{training}.
 Examples of the learned $ \FtMap^g $ and $ \FtMap^l $ can be found in Figs.~\ref{fig:training} and \ref{fig:overview}, where $ \FtMap^l $ contains more high-frequency details.